Is Memory Care Considered Skilled Nursing?

 Memory care facilities are similar to both assisted living and nursing home facilities.
 Caregivers at memory care facilities still help clients with personal care tasks such as bathing, eating, dressing, and using the bathroom and other activities of daily living such as enjoying social activities, going to appointments, going shopping, etc.

-What is the Difference Between Memory Care vs. Nursing Homes?
+What is the Difference Between Memory Care and Skilled Nursing

 Memory care facilities offer specialized care for people with diagnoses related to memory loss such as Alzheimer’s and dementia.
 Clients in these facilities will often have more structured activities throughout the day to help keep them on a routine and lessen their stress.
 The activities also focus more on cognitive stimulation.
 These specialized facilities can also help those with memory difficulties continue to communicate better than they may in other facilities.